 The morning begins with a slow walk through Ozu’s preserved town streets.
 You can enjoy the calm river views and traditional wooden buildings.
 After check-out, your private driver will take you along scenic countryside roads toward the coastal region.

 Along the way, you will pass fishing villages, farmland, and coastal viewpoints.
 Stops can be made for photos and local experiences.
 By evening, you will arrive at your seaside accommodation in the Azu coastal area.
-The night is free to relax and enjoy the ocean views.
+The night is free so you can relax and enjoy the ocean views.

 Today is a full day exploring the coastal beauty of Ehime.
 Your private driver will bring you along quiet seaside routes with stunning ocean views.
 You may visit small fishing towns, temples, or hidden viewpoints along the coast.